shreyas-makes/context-engineer/README.md

-# Context Engineer
+# Context Engineering Documentation

-> Master advanced context engineering techniques, prompt design patterns, and best practices for building AI-powered applications with **prompts as code**.
+Learn how to get better, more consistent results from AI tools like Claude, ChatGPT, and Cursor through systematic prompting techniques.

 🌐 **Live Site**: [contextengineer.cc](https://contextengineer.cc)

 ## What is Context Engineering?

-Context engineering is the systematic practice of designing, implementing, and managing the context provided to AI systems to achieve reliable, predictable, and high-quality outputs.
-It's the discipline that transforms AI interactions from unpredictable experiments into engineered solutions.
+Context engineering is the practice of writing clear, structured prompts that help AI understand exactly what you want.
+Instead of guessing what the AI might produce, you learn to communicate your needs precisely to get reliable results every time.

 ## Why Context Engineering Matters